intel-iot-devkit/how-to-code-samples/access-control/javascript/README.md

 ### How to set up

-To begin, clone the **Intel® IoT Examples** repository with Git* on your computer as follows:
+To begin, clone the **Intel IoT Examples** repository with Git* on your computer as follows:

     $ git clone https://github.com/intel-iot-devkit/how-to-code-samples.git